civican/legisinfo/42-1/bills/C-243/bill_text.md

     the different types of workplaces in Canada in relation to gender equality and the impact of a national maternity assistance program on workplace gender equality.

-  **(2)** The Minister must, in collaboration with other federal ministers, within a year after the day on which this Act comes into force, hold consultations **to which** representatives of the provincial and territorial governments responsible for employment and other relevant stakeholders **are invited to participate,** for the purpose of discussing the development of a strategy to implement a national maternity assistance program.
+  **(2)** The Minister must, in collaboration with other federal ministers, within a year after the day on which this Act comes into force, hold consultations to which representatives of the provincial and territorial governments responsible for employment and other relevant stakeholders are invited to participate, for the purpose of discussing the development of a strategy to implement a national maternity assistance program.

 ### Section 4

-  **(1)** The Minister must cause a copy of a report setting out the conclusions of the consultations on a national maternity assistance program to be laid before each House of Parliament within **three** years after the day on which this Act comes into force.
+  **(1)** The Minister must cause a copy of a report setting out the conclusions of the consultations on a national maternity assistance program to be laid before each House of Parliament within three years after the day on which this Act comes into force.

   **(2)** The Minister must post the report on the departmental Web site within 30 days after the day on which the report is tabled in Parliament.

-### Section 5

-[*Deleted*]

-### Section 6

-[*Deleted*]

-### Section 7

-[*Deleted*]